GeorgeHernandez/GeorgeHernandez/Heuristics.md

     - Pantaloon
     - Oblivion
 - [Five Ws](https://en.wikipedia.org/wiki/Five_Ws).
 Who, What, Why When, Where + How.
 E.g.
-    - Who: Loved ones.
-Those in need.
-Those to come.
-Non-people.
-Talk to a variety: age, gender, class, occupation, outlook, etc.
 - Essential > Incidental
     - Essential > Accidental
 - Impossible to Possible to Probable to Functional to Perfect